Odela Railway Station: Production

-Vasishta N. Simha was cast in the film in 2020 which was reported to be his debut in Telugu cinema.
-But due to the delay in the production, his next film in Tollywood, that is, Narappa (2021) became his debut in Telugu cinema ultimately.
-Speaking about his character in the film, Simha told to The Times of India that "When the team narrated the story that revolves around a true incident, I was immediately sold and agreed to do it.
+K.G.F: Chapter 1-fame actor Vasishta N. Simha was cast in the film in 2020 which was reported to be his debut in Telugu cinema.
+But due to the delay in the production, his next film in Tollywood, Narappa (2021) became his debut Telugu cinema release.
+Speaking about his character in the film with The Times of India, Simha said, "When the team narrated the story that revolves around a true incident, I was immediately sold and agreed to do it.
 They told me that they were ready to shoot the moment I gave a go ahead.
 Soon enough, I was on a flight to Hyderabad and prepping for this film.
 It was a good experience, as the team was very passionate.
 I speak a dialect of Telugu from Telangana in the film, so that added to the challenge".

-Second schedule of shooting was began in October 2020 after being halted due to heavy rains in Telangana.
+The second schedule of shooting began in October 2020 after being halted due to heavy rains in Telangana.

-Release and reception
+Release

-After several delays in the production, the film was premiered on Aha on 26 August 2022.
+After several delays in production, the film premiered on Aha on 26 August 2022.